NumyAddon/DialogKey_Numy/README.md

 ### DialogKey - Numy Edition
 There have been various different versions of DialogKey, sadly the [original version by Foxthorn](https://www.curseforge.com/wow/addons/dialogkey) hasn't been updated since the beginning of Shadowlands.
-This version is loosely a continuation from [ItsNoich's updated version](https://www.curseforge.com/wow/addons/dialogkey-df), with a few improvements, rewrites, and additions.
+This version is loosely a continuation from [ItsNoich's DF fork](https://www.curseforge.com/wow/addons/dialogkey-df), with a large number of improvements, rewrites, and additions.

 Our versions are _not_ compatible with eachother, and should not be enabled at the same time; but all your settings will remain intact and untouched.

-The original versions can be found here:
+Previous versions can be found here:
 - https://www.curseforge.com/wow/addons/dialogkey
 - https://github.com/N0ich/dialogkey-DF
 - https://github.com/TonyRaccoon/wow-dialogkey